AndrewHanSolo/CMP/README.md

 - Seamless addition of new track dimensions, experiment parameters, and measurements

 ##Installation and Dependencies
 CMP is stable on Windows 10, Ubuntu 14.04, and Fedora 24.
-The core analysis library runs with Python 3.5.2, but TrackMate and testing scripts are in Python 2 and IJM.
+The core analysis library runs with Python 3.4 (not 3.5.2, fixthis. check what ver of 3.4) but TrackMate and testing scripts are in Python 2 and IJM.

 Install the following dependencies (Python3) for the core analysis library.
 - numpy 1.8.2